centifanto/centifanto.github.io/_posts/2023-03-10-Easily build a website with GitHub pages.md

 ### Create the repo
 For now, let me focus on the title of this post.
 First step was to use the template above, and name the repo `<GitHub_username>.io` in my account.
 Mine looks like this --> `centifanto.github.io`.

-Then clone my repo locally to customize and create posts.
+Then cloned my repo locally to customize and create posts.
 Here are a couple customizations I did that might be helpful for you.

 NOTE: the instructions say to install all of the [dependencies/prerequisites](https://github.com/cotes2020/chirpy-starter#prerequisites), such as Ruby, but this is not needed.
 Installing these are just for previewing the site locally.

 ### Custom domain
 Pretty simple, but you just go to the repo's Pages settings to enable this.
-See [the docs](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site#configuring-an-apex-domain) for more info, but essentially you just need a a TXT record to verify domain ownership, and then A records pointing to GitHub pages endpoints
+See [the docs](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site#configuring-an-apex-domain) for more info, but essentially I just needed a TXT record to verify domain ownership, and then A records pointing to GitHub pages endpoints

 ### Remove categories from tabs
 Modified the `config.yml` from this: